kcp-dev/kcp-tests/README.md

 ...
 ```
 #### Print cluster event on Terminal
-When you execute cases, there are some cluster event which is printed to the terminal(**`currently kcp not enable the events info`**), like
+When you execute cases, there are some events which is printed to the terminal (**`currently we cannot retreive events from kcp`)**, like
 ```console
 Timeline: